 \subsection{Bilevel Optimization Methods}

-Bilevel optimization recently has attracted increased interest in many machine learning applications such as model-agnostic meta-learning, neural network architecture search and policy optimization.
-Thus, recently many methods \citep{franceschi2018bilevel,ghadimi2018approximation,hong2020two,liu2020generic,liu2022general,ji2021bilevel,li2021fully} have been proposed to solve the bilevel optimization problems.
-Specifically, \cite{ghadimi2018approximation} proposed a class of approximation methods for bilevel optimization and studied convergence properties of the proposed methods under convexity assumption.
-Subsequently, \cite{liu2020generic,liu2022general} proposed a class of gradient-based descent aggregation methods for convex bilevel optimization. \cite{ochs2015bilevel} proposed a nonlinear primal-dual algorithm for nonsmooth convex bilevel optimization in parameter learning problems.
-Since the bilevel optimization also is widely used in the nonconvex problems such as reinforcement learning \citep{hong2020two} and network architecture search, recently the nonconvex bilevel optimization is widely studied.
+Bilevel optimization recently has attracted increasing interest in many machine learning applications such as model-agnostic meta-learning, neural network architecture search, and policy optimization.
+Thus, recently many algorithms \cite{franceschi2018bilevel,ghadimi2018approximation,hong2020two,liu2020generic,liu2022general,ji2021bilevel,li2021fully} have been proposed to solve the bilevel optimization problems.
+Specifically, \cite{ghadimi2018approximation} proposed a class of approximation methods for bilevel optimization and studied convergence properties of the proposed methods under convexity assumption. \cite{liu2020generic,liu2022general} developed the gradient-based descent aggregation methods for convex bilevel optimization. \cite{ochs2015bilevel} presented a nonlinear primal–dual algorithm for nonsmooth convex bilevel optimization in parameter learning problems.